 If any pet has an accident inside, be sure to use an enzyme-based cleaner, not a cleaner that contains ammonia.
 In time, the ammonia will mimic the smell of urine which will encourage your pet to continue eliminating in that same spot.

-Crate training is the easiest way to teach a dog to eliminate outside, because it doesn’t allow them room to go inside.
-Most dogs will prefer not to eliminate where they sleep.
+Crate training is the easiest way to teach a dog to eliminate outside, because most dogs will inhibit themselves from eliminating in a small space or where they sleep.
 A proper-sized crate is just big enough for your pet to stand comfortably, turn around, and lay down stretched out.
-At routine intervals let the pet out of their crate, and immediately take them outside to use the restroom, offering praise and treats after they go.
+First thing in the morning. last thing at night and at frequent intervals during the day let the pet out of their crate and immediately take them outside to the designated potty area, offering praise and treats after they go.
 With persistent, continual training, the dog will eventually only go outside.

 Professional obedience training